meltano/meltano/docs/src/docs/tutorial.md

 - A table that includes won opportunities only and a custom category column for deal_size (opportunity_won.sql)
 - A table that includes account categories, clients' countries, industries and a custom category column for company_size (account_category.sql).

 These tables must be added as dbt models (`.sql` files) under the sfdc-project/transform/models/my_meltano_project/ directory or any of its subdirectories.
-This will allow Meltano to discover the new transformations and execute.

 ```bash
 # opportunity_won.sql